ibrahidm/git-service-adapter/README.md

 ## Description <!-- omit in toc -->

 **Git Service Adapter** is a configurable plug-and-play module that allows applications to leverage [GitHub](https://github.com/) as a remote configuration storage container.
 Essentially, **Git Service Adapter** functions as a wrapper around the [GitHub v3 API](https://docs.github.com/en/rest).
 It is intended as an intermediary tool for applications migrating towards true cloud-based remote configuration.
-Advantage of remote configuration are discussed elsewhere.
+Advantages of remote configuration are discussed elsewhere.

 ## Table of Contents <!-- omit in toc -->